Research-Open Research Projects

-We estimate that 50% of our magazine collection has been scanned and converted to searchable PDF files.
-We have converted many of the club newsletters to PDF.
+Most of our magazine collection has been scanned and converted to searchable PDF files.
+We have converted most of the club newsletters to PDF.
 Searching the digital content with complex queries is a challenge but librarians are available to assist.
 Librarians can also assist finding material that has not been converted to searchable PDF.

 We need ideas and help to develop a retrieval system to answer questions and facilitate research projects.
 Some things we need are: